carpentries/instructor-training/_episodes/20-checkout.md

 > If the session you would like to attend is full, contact the discussion
 > host and co-host to ask if you can attend.
 >
-> If you'd prefer to do your teaching demonstration before your discussion,
+> If you would prefer to do your teaching demonstration before your discussion,
 > visit the [demo Etherpad][demo] and sign up there.
 This demo [rubric]({{ page.root }}/demos_rubric/) is provided as a guide for Trainers evaluating potential new Instructors during the teaching demonstration.
 >
 > This exercise should take 5 minutes.